bedapub/2025-10-Zukunftstag-simulation/README.md

 One could use conda as well

 ```
-conda create -n zukunfstag2025 -c conda-forge numpy pandas matplotlib itables jupyter jupyterlab seaborn mplcursors pyqt5 ## the package list is NOT updated, you may have to adjust it
+conda create -n zukunftstag2025 -c conda-forge numpy pandas matplotlib itables jupyter jupyterlab seaborn mplcursors ipympl ## the package list is NOT updated, you may have to adjust it
 conda activate zukunftstag2025
 ```